Diary of an AI Trainer 30 April 2026

 The Grown-Up Students

-There is a category of person at every educational institution I have worked at, and I have a private name for them which I will now make public: the grown-up students.
-These are my colleagues.
-They are lecturers, mostly, and a sprinkling of administrators.
-They are intelligent, accomplished, often very good at their jobs.
+There is a population of persons at every institution where I have worked, and I have a private name for them that I am now going to share with others: adult students.
+These are my colleagues who are largely faculty members, with a few administrators.
+They are highly intelligent, accomplished and often excellent at their jobs.

 The Part Where I Stop Being Gentle (Briefly)